Poldin/ui4rag/README.md

-# UI4RAG - RAG Content Management Interface
+# Gimme_RAG - Create and manage RAGs.
+Easy and cheap.

 A beautiful, Notion-inspired interface for managing your RAG (Retrieval-Augmented Generation) content.